-Released in 2013 by Facebook and maintained by a community of users and developers, React is ideal for developing single page web and mobile applications.
-Just like Angular, it is also based on a component driven structure.
+Released in 2013 by Facebook and maintained by a community of users and developers, React is ideal for developing single-page web and mobile applications.
+Just like Angular, it is also based on a component-driven structure.

 Git is not related to development.
 It is a tool for maintaining version control using which you can track the changes made in your code.
 If some defect occurs in your code that is almost impossible to fix, Git can be used to go back to the previous version and undo the changes.
 For web development, version control is highly essential and Git is the best tool available in the industry.

-The responsive design got a whole lot better with the introduction of Foundation.
+The responsive design got a whole lot better with the introduction of the Foundation.
 It is a group of frameworks using which, one can design beautiful templates, apps, websites, and emails that are fully responsive.
 The best feature of Foundation is that, its flexible, semantic and completely customizable with new resources being added regularly.